Responsible recycling at home

 # Please ensure containers are empty of contents before placing in the Recycling Bin.

-Disposal of green waste is free at all Transfer Stations and the Benaraby Landfill, but green waste should not be disposed of in your general waste and recycling bins.
+- Disposal of green waste is free at all Transfer Stations and the Benaraby Landfill up to 500kg's for domestic customers.
+Please do not dispose of green waste in your general waste and recycling bins as they can cause issues for our Waste Collections trucks.

 Council also recommends that you plan your load before you go to the tip or transfer station so that you can easily drop off waste into the designated areas.
-Have your recycling, general waste and green waste separated in your vehicle.
-This will save you considerable time when you reach the waste disposal site and will ensure that you are charged correctly.
+Have your recycling, general waste and green waste separated in your vehicle, this will save you considerable time when you reach the waste disposal site and our operators assess your load.
+It will also ensure that you are charged correctly.

-Additional wheelie bins, repair and replacement wheelie bins, information and advice are also available by contacting Council's Waste Services Section on 4970 0700 or email firstname.lastname@example.org.
+- Additional wheelie bins, repair and replacement wheelie bins, information and advice are also available by contacting Council's Waste Services Section on 4970 0700 or email firstname.lastname@example.org, alternatively please use our new Online Services section of our Website.

 Cover your Load